Best daily deals

 Our team of audio experts brings decades of combined experience in sound engineering, product testing, and industry analysis.
 We’ve watched (and listened to) the evolution of headphone technology, from the early days of portable audio to today’s AI-enhanced, multi-functional devices.
 This deep expertise, combined with our rigorous testing methodology, allows us to cut through marketing hype and provide you with trustworthy recommendations.

 In short, you should trust us because we show our work, strive to provide unimpeachable information, and base our revenue model on the happiness of our readers with our recommendations.
-If you return a product we recommend, we don’t see a dime.
+We are also the first outlet to have independently-validated preference curves for over-ear headphones and in-ears using our test fixture.

 When it comes to audio, the SoundGuys team has years of experience reviewing products between them (and even more listening to them).
 So, if a product makes the best headphones list, it’s because we were genuinely impressed by our hands-on experience with them.